Patricia Mok

-Patricia Mok (born 17 October 1971) is a Chinese Singaporean actress, best known for humorous roles on Comedy Night during her stint as a JTEAM artist until 2012.
-She was prominently a full-time Mediacorp artiste from 1996 to 2012.
+Patricia Mok Siu Leng (born 17 October 1971) is a Singaporean comedian, host and actress, best known for her comedic roles on Comedy Night during her stint as a JTeam artist until 2012.
+She was a full-time Mediacorp artiste from 1996 to 2012.

 Early life

 Mok was educated in Ping Yi Secondary School and Yishun Junior College.

 Career

 Mok made her debut in the 1990s comedy show Comedy Nite.
 She was a cast member from 1996, until the demise of the show.
 Her roles in the skits helped her to land a contract with MediaCorp in 2006.

 She won the Best Supporting Actress Award in the Star Awards 2003 for playing a dowdy and meek wife in Holland V, and earned two nominations in the Asian Television Awards in 2006 and 2008.

 Mok was switched to hosting MediaCorp events and shows in 2010.
 In a 2012 interview, she confessed that she felt uncomfortable being an emcee and thought she was better suited to acting in dramas and sitcoms.

-Mok left the entertainment industry in early 2012 after her contract expired and is currently under the management of Fly Artistes.
+Mok is currently under the management of Fly Artistes.
 In 2016, she appeared in the Singaporean-Malaysian comedy film Let's Eat!.